CecileTrt/GBSsechium/README.md

 ## scripts
 The following script can be run in any order.
 The numbering refers to the order of the scripts used in the file "resumen.Rmd"

 - "1.MapTareaFinal.R" is to plot the location of each sample, the different areas are differentiated by different colors.
-To make it, it will be needed ["eduleTareafinal_pop.txt"](#meta)
+To make it, it will be needed ["eduleTareafinal_pop.txt"](#meta) and "gadm36_MEX_1_sp.rds" present in this same folder.

 - "2.HeatmapFST.R" is to plot a pairwise FSTs according to Nei (1987).
 To make it, it will be needed ["edule_ind.txt", "edule_2allel_MAF5_missing20_HWE5.recode.vcf"](#data) in the data folder and ["eduleTareafinal_pop.txt"](#meta) in the meta folder.

-- "3.FrequencySpectrum.R" is to graph the minor allele frequency spectrum, it can be used any of the [".frq"](#datadata) files of the data folder to make it.
+- "3.FrequencySpectrum.R" is to graph the minor allele frequency spectrum, it can be used any of the [".frq"](#data) files of the data folder to make it.

 - "Resumen.Rmd" is a summary of this work.
+Available in different version: HTLM, Document Microsoft Word and PDF.

+- "gadm36_MEX_1_sp.rds": file needed to plot the "1.MapTareaFinal.R"